 The PALS team now seem to be ignoring me and my request to make sure my appointments are rescheduled to before my appointment with my autonomic disorders specialist on 26th July, rather than having it rescheduled to months afterwards.

 This whole situation sucks because it’ll make my appointment with my specialist less productive.
 The point of all these appointments and tests was to help the specialist have a better understanding of the scope and reach of my autonomic disorders.
 Without this more detailed picture built from all these other tests and appointments, the appointment with my specialist is almost pointless.

 It’s already taken the best part of six years to just get to this point, I can’t keep having my life put on hold like this.
 Waiting close to a year to see that specialist again so that they’ll have all the information from these tests and appointments then, is just so frustrating.
 All I want is answers and a plan to help me manage all my problems so I can improve my quality of life.
 Stop making me waste years of my life simply waiting.

 It can be really stressful to move everything around to accommodate such changes, so how do you cope when this happens?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with dealing with PALS teams and rescheduled appointments in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new article by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.